deepgram/web-next/content/blog/posts/why-8-year-olds-are-like-asr/index.md

 ---
-title: Why 8-year-olds are Like Automatic Speech Recognition
+title: Why 8-Year-Olds Are Like Automatic Speech Recognition
 description: Learn how ASR models have similarities to the way that children acquire vocabulary.
 date: 2018-10-03